 About the NDIS

 The NDIS is the National Disability Insurance Scheme.
 The NDIS is here to help you achieve your goals and it is focused around enabling you to live your life.
-Vision Australia provides services and advice to people who are blind or have low vision so that you have access to, and can fully participate in, every part of life – when and as you choose.
+Vision Australia provides advice, services, daily living aids and technology to people who are blind or have low vision.
+This means you have access to, and can fully participate in, every part of life – when and as you choose.
 We can provide support to you throughout every stage of the NDIS process.

 What is My Aged Care?